Molajo/Fieldhandler/.dev/Doc/extend.md

-Extending FieldHandler
+Extending Filesystem
 =============

 Using Adapters
 --------------

-FieldHandler is available on Packagist ([Molajo/FieldHandler](http://packagist.org/packages/Molajo/FieldHandler)) and as such installable via [Composer](http://getcomposer.org/).
+Filesystem is available on Packagist ([Molajo/Filesystem](http://packagist.org/packages/molajo/filesystem)) and as such installable via [Composer](http://getcomposer.org/).

 Creating a New Adapter
 ----------------------

-FieldHandler is available on Packagist ([Molajo/FieldHandler](http://packagist.org/packages/Molajo/FieldHandler)) and as such installable via [Composer](http://getcomposer.org/).
+Filesystem is available on Packagist ([Molajo/Filesystem](http://packagist.org/packages/molajo/filesystem)) and as such installable via [Composer](http://getcomposer.org/).

 ### Creating the adapter class